External Engine Components

 I had planned to make my own rear hangers from pieces of fabric-reinforced rubber, like the original ones.
 The material was hard to find, however, and when I found some, it was surprisingly expensive.
 I gave in and ordered the parts, as they were not expensive.
 You might think that the hangers, as they're simple enough, would be made the same way as the originals; but then, you'd be wrong.
 They were just simple, unreinforced, rubber blocks.
 Well, I can revisit the issue when they break, which probably will be fairly soon.

-Except for the clamp near the hanger, I used ordinary, "chromed" (probably really nickel-plated) c-clamps from McMaster-Carr.
+Except for the clamp near the hanger, I used ordinary, "chromed" (probably really nickel-plated) C-clamps from McMaster-Carr.
 I had at least that much sense.

 Crankcase Breather